DEFRA/cdp-portal-backend/README.md

 When an event comes in it will do the following:
 - looks up the aws account id against a list of known environment names
 - extracts the container image name and version from the event
-- discards any containers that dont already exist in cdp-deployables
+- discards any containers that dont already exist
 - writes the event to the deployments collection

 **Artifacts and images - what we can deploy on the portal**